Limych/ha-average/README.md

 > **_Note_**:\
 > You can find a real example of using this component in [my Home Assistant configuration](https://github.com/Limych/HomeAssistantConfiguration).

-I also suggest you [visit the support topic][forum-support] on the community forum.
+I also suggest you [visit the support topic][forum] on the community forum.

 ## Breaking changes